sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## Update creation
 - Create a script (bash/Python/...) to vet your action logic.
-- Create the plugin for same using LoM Dev environment.
+- Create the plugin for same using LoM Dev environment.]
+- Create test code for the same and integrate it with automated test suite.
 - Add this plugin to a test switch, update config needed to add new action and test it out as plugin.
-- Write nightly tests to vet it
+- Run the updated test suite to ensure the updated system is good in its current updated state.
+   - Nightly tests run the updated test suite
 - An update to existing plugin may follow subset of above steps based on extent of change.
 - Create an self installable archive that has this plugin and configlet to apply with validation logic of target.
   - Running this archive as script copies the plugin to destination and updates the config with built-in configlet.